MahmudulAlam/Probability-Distribution-Using-GUI/README.md

 # How to RUN!

-1. Executing ProbDistGUI.m file GUI window will be appeared but none of the button wil work unless data file is loaded.
+1. Executing ProbDistGUI.m file GUI window will be appeared but none of the button will work unless data file is loaded.
 2. I have added two data file for Univariate data and Bivariate data.
 3. Load the data.
 4. For univariate data only Plot and Hist buttons work.